Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

-{\it Remark:} Taking $\epsilon=1/k^{.005}$ in part 1 of Theorem \ref{ShalargekSp} shows that the chance of fixing a non-degenerate k-space is at most $A/k^{.005}$ for a universal constant $A$.
-Taking $\epsilon=1/k^{.25}$ in part 2 of Theorem \ref{ShalargekSp} shows that the chance of fixing a totally singular k-space is at most $A/k^{.25}$ for a universal constant $A$.
+{\it Remark:} Taking $\epsilon=1/k^{.005}$ in part 1 of Theorem \ref{ShalargekSp} shows that the chance of fixing a nondegenerate $k$-space is at most $A/k^{.005}$ for a universal constant $A$.
+Taking $\epsilon=1/k^{.25}$ in part 2 of Theorem \ref{ShalargekSp} shows that the chance of fixing a totally singular $k$-space is at most $A/k^{.25}$ for a universal constant $A$.